learnk8s/learnk8s.io/src/gatekeeper/content.md

 Let’s have a look at another example.

-Can you write a policy that forces the Deployment to have two labels: one for the project and application name?
+Can you write a policy that forces the Deployment to have two labels: `project` for the project and `app` for the application name?

 ## Policy to enforce consistent labeling